immutant/immutant.org/news/2014-05-15-immutant-scheduling-2x.md

 ## The API

-At first glance, the API for [immutant.scheduling] appears bigger than it really is.
-There are only two essential functions:
+At first glance, the API for [immutant.scheduling] appears bigger than it really is, but there are only two essential functions:

 * `schedule` - for scheduling your jobs
 * `stop` - for canceling them

-All the other functions in the namespace are just syntactic sugar.
-We'll get to them later, but first let's take a closer look at `schedule`.
+The remainder of the namespace is syntactic sugar: functions that can be composed to create the specification of when your job should run.

 Your "job" will take the form of a plain ol' Clojure function taking no arguments.
 The `schedule` function takes your job and a